-If your child has a strong Hypermetropic (longsighted) prescription they may be eligible for a supplement to thin down the glasses.
-This will depend on their age and the size of their face.
-If this applies to your child, you will be informed at your appointment by the Orthoptist /Optometrist.
-It is important to note as your child grows they may no longer be entitled to this extra supplement.
+If your child has a high prescription for hypermetropia (long-sight), they may be eligible for a supplement on the voucher to help to minimise the thickness of the lens.
+This will be dependent on their age and the size of their face.
+This will be discussed with you at the refraction appointment should this apply to your child.
+It is important to note, as you child grows they may no longer be entitled to this extra supplement.